neoforge-dev/starter/memory-bank/active-context.md

    - `icon.test.js`
    - `navigation.test.js`
    - `pagination.test.js`
+   - `search-page.test.js`

+4. **Fixed Search Failure Error**: We've fixed the search failure error in the search-page.test.js file by properly handling the error in the _handleSearch method.

-4. **Created Documentation**: We've created a documentation file at `frontend/docs/testing/mocking-components.md` that explains our approach for mocking components with CDN imports, including examples and best practices.
+5. **Created Documentation**: We've created a documentation file at `frontend/docs/testing/mocking-components.md` that explains our approach for mocking components with CDN imports, including examples and best practices.

 ## Next Steps

-1. **Refactor Remaining Test Files**: Continue refactoring the remaining test files to use our new component mock utilities, particularly focusing on:
-   - `search-page.test.js` - Fix the search failure error
-   - Any other test files that still have ESM URL scheme errors

-2. **Improve Test Coverage**: Add more tests for edge cases and error handling in our component mock utilities.

-3. **Optimize Performance**: Look for ways to optimize the performance of our tests, particularly focusing on reducing the number of polyfill installations that are logged during test runs.
+1. **Optimize Performance**: Look for ways to optimize the performance of our tests, particularly focusing on reducing the number of polyfill installations that are logged during test runs.

-4. **Address Unhandled Errors**: Investigate and fix the unhandled error related to function cloning that occurs during test runs.
+2. **Address Unhandled Errors**: Investigate and fix the unhandled error related to function cloning that occurs during test runs.

+3. **Improve Test Coverage**: Add more tests for edge cases and error handling in our component mock utilities.

+4. **Refactor Remaining Test Files**: Continue refactoring any remaining test files that could benefit from our new component mock utilities.

+5. **Document Testing Approach**: Create a comprehensive testing guide that explains our approach to testing web components, including best practices, common issues, and solutions.

 ## Active Decisions